Yale New Haven Health Center for Emergency Preparedness and Disaster Response.

 View/download course flyer (pdf)

-• Recognize the types and impact of emergencies and disasters on health care facilities
+- Recognize the types of emergencies and disasters that can impact health care facilities

-• Review the critical elements of the National Incident Management System
+- Recognize the benefits of the National Incident Management System (NIMS)

-• Review steps for preparing their families for a possible disaster
+- Review steps for preparing their own family

 Introduction to Radiological Emergency Preparedness (EM 110)